Flow has partnered with Zapier, a 3rd party service, to make integrating Flow with other software and services easier than ever!

 Trigger and Action Apps

-Zapier works by using what are called Trigger Apps and Action Apps .
+Zapier works by using what is called Trigger Apps and Action Apps.

 - A Trigger App is a service or software used to cause an Action in your Zap later down the line.